 The main difference between burr and blade grinders is the grind quality of the beans.

-Burr grinders are largely favored coffee enthusiasts due to the consistency of the grind.
+The vast majority of coffee enthusiasts prefer the Burr Grinders due to the consistency of the grind.

-Blade grinders simply do not offer this level of uniformity, so taste is affected by the coarseness produced by this type of grind.
-Several more “boulders,” or large pieces of grind are produced when using a blade.
+Blade grinders simply do not offer this level of uniformity, and the coarseness produced by this type of grind may affect the taste.
+Also, when using a blade there is more production of “boulders,” or large pieces of grind.

 Both burr grinders will produce the fresh flavor desired of the most discerning coffee drinker as they create the consistent particle sizes required.